sscovil/medical-corps/bill.md

 WHEREAS the Veterans Health Administration (VHA) operates one of the largest health care systems in the world and currently provides training for a majority of the Nation's medical, nursing and allied health professionals;

-WHEREAS the Department of Veterans Affairs (VA) health care system currently includes 152 hospitals, 800 community-based outpatient clinics, 126 nursing home care units and 35 domiciliaries.
+WHEREAS the Department of Veterans Affairs (VA) health care system currently includes 152 hospitals, 800 community-based outpatient clinics, 126 nursing home care units and 35 domiciliaries;

 WHEREAS the Public Health Service Commissioned Corps (PHSCC) was established to protect, promote, and advance the health and safety of the Nation through leadership and service;